 - Once you have a calendar link, log in to the Proton Calendar web app(new window) and click Settings → Go to Settings → Calendars → Subscribed calendars.

 - Click on the Add calendar button.
 This will open a new window where you will need to paste the calendar URL and click Add calendar.

 Proton Calendar will immediately create a new calendar, but it may take several minutes for all its events to show up.

 You can change the name and description of an external calendar by clicking the Edit action button next to it in the Subscribed calendars section.
 (Note: You cannot edit a calendar until it is fully synchronized.)

 External calendars that you subscribe to allow you to view calendar events (depending on the permission level of the link), but you cannot edit or delete these events.
 You also cannot set an external calendar as your default calendar, cannot share or export it, and cannot import events to it.

 Unsubscribe from a calendar

 - Log in to Proton Calendar(new window) and click Settings → Go to Settings → Calendars → Subscribed calendars.

-- Click the action button next to the corresponding calendar and select Remove from the dropdown menu.
+- Click the settings button next to the corresponding calendar and select Unsubscribe in the subscribed calendar’s settings page.